Thermodynamic Limits of Physical Intelligence: Thermodynamic Epiplexity: Learning Bits per Joule

-\begin{lemma}[Thermodynamic learning inequality (Goldt \& Seifert, 2017)] Consider an isothermal stochastic learning dynamics at temperature $T$ in which a learner state $W$ is driven by an external data stream $X$.
-Assume (i) $(W_t,X_t)$ forms a \emph{bipartite} Markov process (updates act on $W$ or $X$ but not both simultaneously), (ii) the $W$-subsystem obeys local detailed balance with respect to the bath at temperature $T$ so that the expected dissipated heat $Q_{\mathrm{diss}}$ over an episode is well-defined, and (iii) $\Delta S_{\mathrm{sys}}$ denotes the physical entropy change of the $W$-subsystem over that episode.
-Then the information flow from the episode data into the learner satisfies the episode-level bound (in bits)
+\begin{lemma}[Thermodynamic learning inequality {\cite{goldt2017thermodynamic}}] Consider an isothermal stochastic learning dynamics at temperature~$T$ in which a learner state~$W$ is driven by an external data stream~$X$.
+Assume (i)~$(W_t,X_t)$ forms a \emph{bipartite} Markov process (updates act on $W$ or $X$ but not simultaneously), (ii)~the $W$-subsystem obeys local detailed balance w.r.t.\ the bath at temperature~$T$ so that $Q_{\mathrm{diss}}$ over an episode is well-defined, and (iii)~$\Delta S_{\mathrm{sys}}$ denotes the physical entropy change of the $W$-subsystem.
+Then the information flow into the learner satisfies (in bits)

-This statement is a convenient episode-level restatement of thermodynamic learning inequalities derived by \citet{goldt2017thermodynamic}; the exact form depends on the subsystem choice and stochastic-thermodynamic modeling assumptions. \end{lemma}
+This statement is a convenient episode-level restatement of thermodynamic learning inequalities derived by Goldt and Seifert~\cite{goldt2017thermodynamic}; the exact form depends on the subsystem choice and stochastic-thermodynamic modeling assumptions. \end{lemma}

 \paragraph{From data-information to structure-information.} Under the generative setup $Z\to X\to W^{\mathrm{post}}$ (given $W^{\mathrm{pre}}$), the data processing inequality implies that acquired epiplexity is bounded by the information the learner acquires about the data: